-This is going to be the last post of 2012 by me.
-I am very happy that I am writing about a very exciting feature that is coming with ASP.NET.
+This is going to be my last post of 2012.
+I am very happy that I am writing about a very exciting feature that comes with ASP.NET.

-I am really excited to learn and write on this.
-I really hated the ugly URLs and the extensions of the page that always visible when one opens the application unless and until you write your own custom url processor.
+I am really excited to learn and write about this.
+I really hated the ugly URLs and the extensions of the page that were always visible when one opens the application until and unless you write your own custom URL processor.
 With ASP.NET 4.0, Routing was introduced, which provided the capability to ASP.NET to have easier, manageable and SEO friendly urls, I wrote a post on it.
-You can click below to have a look on it.
+You can click below to have a look at it.

-Once the project got created.
-I require to install the NuGet for my application.
-So got to Tools-> Library Package Manager-> Package Manager Console
+Once the project gets created, I require to install the NuGet for my application.
+So go to Tools-> Library Package Manager-> Package Manager Console.

 This can be used with two ASP.NET versions: ASP.NET 4.5 and ASP.NET 4.0.

-Now you are ready for working with friendly URLs.
+Now you are ready to work with friendly URLs.

 public static class MyRouteConfig